skvark/TheOtherHalf/README.md

 NOTE: The models are optimized for my printer.
 Therefore they may not fit perfectly if printed with other printers.
 This includes Shapeways and other 3D printing services.

+NOTE2: I have now tested the model with ABS and another printer too.
+Scale the models about 1 % up before printing if ABS is used because it seems to shrink more than PLA.

 Printed with [Tinkerine Studio Litto](http://www.tinkerines.com/store/3d-printers/litto/) 3D printer.

 Tested with these settings (PLA, close to perfect fit):